Published on: 16 March 2013 | Last updated: 17 August 2018

 Transport and services

-There's a train stations at Toblach with frequent bike-friendly services either to Lienz in Austria or to Fortezza Franzensfeste, where you can join the main national rail network.
-There's also a train station at Calalzo di Cadore, however you can't take a bike on most of the services — the exception is a weekly service which runs direct from Venezia.
+There’s a train stations at Toblach with frequent bike-friendly services either to Lienz in Austria or to Fortezza Franzensfeste, where you can join the main national rail network.
+There’s also a train station at Calalzo di Cadore, however you can’t take a bike on most of the services — the exception is a weekly service which runs direct from Venezia.
+Update: this has now all changed.
+Travelling in 2018 there were several trains a day.
+The one I travelled on had space for eight bikes.
 It leaves Venezia at 7:50 on Saturdays (and public holidays) and returns from Calalzo at 17:40.
 Download the timetable: trenitalia.com: Venezia-Calalzo di Cadore timetable.

 There’s a ‘Bike N’Bus’ service offered by DolomitiBus - for more information see this page on the ciclabiledolomiti.com for more information.
 You can also download the brochure for Cortina Express bus company, with the summer timetables, from here